wa-rren-dev/naimuri-test/README.md

 # Naimuri Github API task

 Thank you for the opportunity to complete this task.
-I really enjoyed working on it and look foward to discussing!
+I enjoyed working on it and look foward to discussing what's here.

-## About

 ## To run locally

+For expediency, I haven't prepared a 'build' process so please run the solution in dev mode via the following steps:

 - `npm i`
 - `npm start`

-- Should open in browser at `localhost:3000`
+`postinstall` should install the dependencies in `/server`.
+App should open in browser locally at port `3000`.

 ## Structure